 Guard headquarters requesting that the lighthouse be moved inland and

 saved.
-The Nauset Light Preservation Society (NLPS)
+The Nauset Light Preservation Society (NLPS) was soon formed,

-April 1996.
+in April 1996.
 By that time, it stood only 43 feet from the edge of the

 bluff.
 A contract with International Chimney Corporation of Buffalo,

 New York, was signed in September 1996.
-The team
+The team of International

-a temporary access road to the site had been created, and
+excavated, a temporary access road to the site had been created, and

 of the tower was cut away from its footings.
 Cribbing was installed